This professional truck driver was formerly known as Tony Blake. He is a graduate of Yale University, and is a full time driver now.

 Final Rule on the Commercial Driver Learner's Permit

 A final rule has been issued on the Commercial Drivers Learner's Permit.
 It will have impacts on schools, third-party and bilingual testing as well as license applicants.
 John attended a Webinar with AAMVA's Kevin Lewis and wrote up a great summary.
 See it on our blog.

 Like Us on Facebook

-Our "skill" how-to is "How to Back Up a Trailer Safely."
-We've also written "How to Hook Up Tractor-Trailer Doubles," "How to Climb into a Truck Cab," .. .
+Our "skill" how-tos are "How to Back Up a Trailer Safely," "How to Hook Up Tractor-Trailer Doubles," "How to Climb into a Truck Cab," .. .
 "How to Test Trailer Air Brakes for Leaks," "How to Adjust Fifth Wheel Trailer Height" and "How to Hook Up a Tractor Protection Valve."

 Check 'em out.
 Just click on the links to view the stories.
 You can easily email them, share them and even print them out using the buttons at the top right of the Web pages.

-Week of April 11, 2011
+Week of May 9, 2011

 Foley Services Your Single Source for DOT Compliance